 Information on District Instructional Programs for English Learners

-If you have questions, email EL Support at:
+If you have questions, email the EL Coordinator at:

 Our next English Learner Advisory Council (ELAC) Monthly Meeting will be:

 Friday, February 2nd at 8:15 a.m. in Room 32.

 ELAC meetings are held monthly, and are open to all parents in the school.
 Interpreters are provided.
 At these meetings, the Principal and Coordinator provide information and answer questions — for example, about the magnet school process, STAR testing, CELDT testing, and so on.
 The Committee also drafts advisories to the School Site Committee on matters pertaining to English Learners.
 Additional funds are allotted to Hancock Park School for your participation in ELAC.
 A strong and consistent level of parent participation is necessary to receive much needed funding.